-- For serving: naan (Indian flatbread—my fave!) or prepared brown rice
+- For serving: Homemade Naan or prepared brown rice

 - Remove from heat and let cool for 1 minute.
 Stir in the 1/2 cup yogurt.
 Taste and add additional salt and pepper as desired.
 Sprinkle with cilantro and serve warm with naan bread or brown rice.

-- **Garam masala is an Indian spice blend that can be found in most grocery stores.
+- **ABOUT GARAM MASALA: Garam masala is an Indian spice blend that can be found in most grocery stores.
 You can also purchase it online here.

-- ***Do not use nonfat yogurt, as it is likely to curdle.
+- ***ABOUT YOGURT: Do not use nonfat yogurt, as it is likely to curdle.
 Whole milk yogurt is fine.
 If you do not have Greek yogurt, you can also substitute regular yogurt.